MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 |-----|-----|
 |Run desktop flow failed|Indicates a problem while running the desktop flow|

+>[!NOTE]
+> * A flow's dependencies can't be more than 20 other flows.
+> * Two flows can't directly or indirectly call one-another as this causes a recursion.

 ### <a name="callfunction"></a> Run subflow
 Run a subflow specifying any required arguments